Supply Chain Initiatives

 Direct material suppliers

-In 2022, Epson collected a completed SAQ from all the 164* major tier 1 direct materials suppliers (449 sites) requested.
+In 2023, Epson collected a completed SAQ from all the 270 major tier 1 direct materials suppliers (547 sites) who asked to complete one.
+Epson also asked single-source suppliers and other key suppliers to complete a SAQ and collected one from each.
 When our tier 1 supplier was a trading company, we also had tier 2 suppliers complete an SAQ.

 The number of suppliers who choose to complete RBA’s online SAQ has been growing each year.
 These suppliers now account for about 25% of the total.

 All suppliers who completed the Epson SAQ were notified of their results.
 In addition to their SAQ scores, we prepared a feedback sheet that included advice on correcting identified issues.
-We also monitored the progress of corrective actions on critical items related to human rights* and provided assistance as needed.
+We also monitored the formulation of and progress of corrective actions plan for critical items related to human rights* and provided assistance as needed.

 * Critical items related to human rights (partial excerpt):

-- Proper payment of wages (proper payment of the legal minimum wages and overtime wages, and timely payment of wages)
+- Proper payment of wages (payment of at least the legal minimum wages and overtime, and timely payment of wages)

-- Charging workers recruitment fees, humane treatment, harassment
+- Prohibition on charging workers recruitment fees, humane treatment, harassment

 - Provision of safety measures for pregnant and nursing mothers, and provision of a clean lactation room